22. Electrostatics

 \begin{align*} F &= (9\times 10^9~\textrm{Nm}^2/\textrm{C}^2) \frac{(10 \times 10^{-6}~\textrm{C})(5 \times 10^{-6}~\textrm{C})}{(0.2~\textrm{m})^2}\\ &= (9\times 10^9~\textrm{Nm}^2/\textrm{C}^2) \frac{5 \times 10^{-11}~\textrm{C}^2}{0.04~\textrm{m}^2}\\ &= 11.25~\textrm{N} \end{align*}

 Next, analyze the situation to determine the direction of the force.
 Because B is causing the force, A is the charge that is moving as a result.
-Which direction will charge A move?
+In which direction will charge A move?
 Because the force is attractive (there are unlike charges involved), charge A will move toward charge B. If that direction is to the right, then the force is positive.
 If that direction is to the left, then the force is negative.

 What is the force that charge A causes on charge B?
 We can solve this in two ways.
 The first is to see that the magnitude using Coulomb’s law will be the same, and because now B is in motion, it moves in the opposite direction as charge A. Or we can recall from Newton’s third law that these are action-reaction pairs, meaning the forces will be equal and opposite.